Healing for Humanity

 These are events that will not only change your life, but bring the needed healing and transformation for our world too.

 Accommodation is available in the Manor House, Rose Cottage and in our luxury bell and ‘stargazer’ tents on the field of Fischer’s Farm.
-You also have the option to bring your own tent and just hire a pitch.
 These are wonderful special experiences that would create a lifetime of memories.

 The campsite comes equipped with compostable toilets and stunning views over the Pyrénées!
 You’ll never have an experience quite like that :-)